the practical kitchen

 all of the ingredients for roasted garlic ciabatta

-• Garlic bulb - Roasted.
-Wrap the fennel seeds in the foil with it so they get nicely toasted at the same time.
+Garlic and fennel - Wrap the fennel seeds in the foil with the garlic bulb when you roast it so they get nicely toasted at the same time.
+Use whole or lightly crushed fennel seeds.
+If you're not roasting them with the garlic bulb, you can toast them in a pan to bring out their flavor.

 Folding Ciabatta Bread Dough